IDREsandbox/vsim/docs/code.md

 5. guaranteed lifetime + careful ordering
     - guarantee life of model before calling setGroup()
 6. null on destroy event
+    - if there are chained listeners to destroy event it breaks

 What kind of ownership should we use?